Easy DIY Floating Shelves & Desk for an Awkward Nook

 Anatomy of Floating Shelves

-Before we get started, here is a little diagram of the “anatomy” of the floating shelves, which will ensure we are on the same page as you read through the tutorial.
+Here is a little diagram of the “anatomy” of the floating shelves, which will put everything into context as you read through the tutorial.

 Step 1: